 First Amaravati Buddhist Heritage Festival Sets World Record for Global Peace Chant

-The first Amaravati Buddhist Heritage Festival was held in the southeastern Indian state of Andhra Pradesh on 3–5 February, The opening ceremony began with a collective chant for world peace and harmony by more than a 1,000 monks representing the Theravada, Mahayana, and Vajrayana schools, with more than 45,000 people from around the world participating via the Internet, setting a world record for the largest global chant.
+The first Amaravati Buddhist Heritage Festival was held in the southeastern Indian state of Andhra Pradesh on 3–5 February.
+The opening ceremony began with a collective chant for world peace and harmony by more than 1,000 monks representing the Theravada, Mahayana, and Vajrayana schools, with more than 45,000 people from around the world participating via the Internet, setting a world record for the largest global chant.

 More than 4 million people followed the proceedings of the three-day event online, and thousands of visitors attended in person to experience an array of Buddhist culture, cuisine, and handicrafts.
 The festival, organized by the Andhra Pradesh Tourism Authority, featured spiritual sermons, guided meditation, exhibitions, foods, heritage walks, discussions, and cultural performances, including a bansuri (bamboo flute) performance by internationally acclaimed flautist Pandit Hariprasad Chaurasia, a recital of the Heart Sutra, the recitation of famous Buddhist scriptures by students of Maitreya School in Bodh Gaya, a Cham dance performed by Buddhist monks, and performances by classical artists from across India.